michaelford85/kubernetes-study-resources/readme/building_the_cluster.md

 For low-cost, easy-to-deploy sandboxing, I suggest using k3s. k3s is a lightweight production-grade Certified Kubernetes distribution.
 More info can be found at https://k3s.io/.

+You can set up k3s on multiple platforms:

+## Set up k3s on MacOS:

+The first option is to set up k3s locally on your MacOS machine.
+The benefit here is that it is very easy to deploy a frech cluster whenever you wish.
+The tradeoff here is that external connections to k3s objects (services, ingress) are not supported.

-You will need three components to deploy and manage your local k3s cluster:
+You will need three components to deploy and manage a local MacOS-based k3s cluster:

 - VirtualBox: a free and open-source hosted hypervisor for x86 virtualization, developed by Oracle Corporation
 - Vagrant: an open-source software product for building and maintaining portable virtual software development environments; e.g., for VirtualBox
 - kubectl: The Kubernetes command-line tool, which allows you to run commands against Kubernetes clusters.

-If you are using a Mac, Homebrew Package Manager is a great way to install these packages with little complication, all from the command line.
+For MacOS, Homebrew Package Manager is a great way to install these packages with little complication, all from the command line.

 [Install Homebrew on Mac](https://brew.sh/)

 Once you have Homebrew installed, getting Virtualbox, Vagrant, and kubectl installed becomes very simple:

-## Install Virtualbox, Vagrant, and kubectl for MacOSX
+### Install Virtualbox, Vagrant, and kubectl for MacOS

 Install VirtualBox: